 - Basic instrument methodology

 Some END technologists choose to specialize in polysomnography, or the monitoring of brain activity in sleeping patients.
 They summarize the data and present it to sleep physicians, who diagnose and prescribe treatments.
 Graduates are qualified for a number of employment roles, including:

 - Registered Evoked Potential Technologist

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), job opportunities for medical and clinical laboratory technologists, a category which includes END technologists, are projected to increase 11% over the 10-year period of 2010-2020, which is about as fast as the national average for all occupations.
-Although private practices and companies provide some employment in the field, the largest demand for END technologists exists in hospitals.
+According to the U.S. Bureau of Labor Statistics, job opportunities for medical and clinical laboratory technologists, a category which includes END technologists, are projected to increase 11% over 2018-2028, which is faster than the national average for all occupations.

-The BLS states that the national average salary for health technologists and technicians was $44,400, as of May 2012.
+The BLS states that the median annual salary for all health technologists and technicians was $53,120, as of May 2019.

 Continuing Education Information